danilnagy/design-ai/docs/working_with_data/index.md

         pts[-1].append(pt) ## after creating a new point we add it to the last list (representing the current row)
 ```

-Now that the points are in a more useful structure, let's generate the panel geometry.
-First we'll create an empty list to store the generated `Polylines`:
+Now that the points are in a more useful structure, let's start to generate the panel geometry.
+First we'll create an empty list to store the generated `Polylines`.
+Below your current code and outside of any loops add the line:

 ```python
 polys = []